Car-Following Models: A Multidisciplinary Review: Learning-based Models

 \subsubsection{Deep Learning Model}

 Driving behaviors can be treated as sequential data since the driver's following action is conditioned on their previous action.
-The Deep Learning (DL) model, particularly Recurrent Neural Networks (RNN), is similar to humans in memory-based decision-making.
+Deep Learning (DL) models, particularly Recurrent Neural Networks (RNN), are similar to humans in memory-based decision-making.
 Morton et al. \cite{2016_Morton_Wheeler_Kochenderfer} evaluated LSTM networks for simulating driver acceleration behavior on highways, which can effectively replicate real driver behavior in traffic models, matching or surpassing baseline methods in accuracy and realism.
 Zhou et al. \cite{2017_Zhou_Qu_Li} developed an RNN with inputs of the gap, relative speed, and follower's speed to predict acceleration, speed, and gap that can be used for car-following control.
 Wang et al. (2017) \cite{2017_Wang_Jiang_Li_Lin_Zheng_Wang} developed deep learning-based car-following with Gated Recurrent Unit (GRU) that embeds model outputs' prediction and memory effects.
+Wang et al. (2019) \cite{2019_Wang_Jiang_Li_Lin_Wang} applied Gated Recurrent Unit (GRU) with different timescale historical information as inputs to test memory effects on car following behavior.
 Wu et al. (2019) \cite{2019_Wu_Tan_Chen_Ran} built a deep learning-based model to mimic human drivers' memory, attention, and prediction (MAP) mechanisms.
-Wang et al. (2019) \cite{2019_Wang_Jiang_Li_Lin_Wang} analyzed the long-term memory effect in the car-following model using a deep learning model by taking various time-horizon historical information as inputs.
 Zhang et al. \cite{2019_Zhang_Sun_Qi_Sun} built an LSTM model with a hybrid retraining constrained (HRC) training method to model car-following and lane-changing behaviors.
 Given that CF behaviors (acceleration, deceleration, and cruising) are made for continuous time steps rather than step-by-step with memory effects and delayed reaction time, Ma and Qu \cite{2020_Ma_Qu} developed a seq2seq LSTM model for predicting multistep car-following behaviors.
 Their model inputs include gap distance, relative speed difference, and the speed of the subject vehicle, and the model output is the multiple-step accelerations/decelerations.
-Mo et al. \cite{2021_Mo_Shi_Di} designed Physic-Informed Deep Learning architectures encoded with IDM and OVM to predict accelerations in four traffic regimes: acceleration, deceleration, cruising, and emergency braking.
 Zhou et al. \cite{2022_Zhou_Wan_Zhu} applied a transfer learning-based LSTM car-following model for adaptive cruise control to address the ACC data scarcity problem by transferring useful features from human-driven data.
 Missing data in vehicle state information often leads to gaps in the data required for making accurate control decisions.
 A longitudinal CF model leverages Transformer-Generative Adversarial Networks (TransGAN) \cite{2023_Xu_Gao_Qiu_Li} for this purpose, which is particularly significant in scenarios where data acquisition devices malfunction.
+An improved sequence-to-sequence model for connected automated vehicles (CAVs) \cite{2023_Lu_Yi_Liang_Rui_Ran} enhances the accuracy of simulating speeds and positions by incorporating kinematics information from multiple preceding vehicles and using a novel deep learning framework.
+Another sequence-to-sequence model \cite{2024_Xu_Chen_Zhang_Wang_Liu_Guo} incorporates an attention mechanism to learn the probability distribution of driver reaction delay.
+Aggressiveness Informed Car-Following (AICF) \cite{2024_Chen_Yuan_Zhu_Zheng_Shen_Wang} was proposed approach, which integrates driving style as a dynamic input in data-driven car-following models to address the limitations of using predefined patterns and categories.